 Do not cut and paste all of the assessment data found in the ETR.
 Only include relevant academic or behavioral information that may have an impact on the student’s academic and/or functional performance.
 Keep in mind that the language must be understandable to parents and all team members involved.
 It is more important to share the current assessment information that aligns with the assessment in the ETR.

-* Guidance in drop down on IEP Anywhere guidance for a SMART goal –
+Guidance in drop down on IEP Anywhere for a SMART goal –

-Remember to include a behavior goal if you marked it as a special factor or if the student is ED and it is linked to present levels and ETR areas of need
+Include a behavior goal if you marked it as a special factor or if the student is ED and it is linked to present levels and ETR areas of need

 Do NOT use names of specific curricular tools or programs, try to keep goals more universal